Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model: Results

 \section{Results}

 Using the methods described in the previous sections we have investigated the QLM on the hexagonal lattice in a wide range of bare couplings $0.5\leq g^2\leq 8$, with 8 additional points at $95\leq g^2\leq 125$.
-Moreover, we study the dependence on the transversal lattice extent $N_x$ with values $N_x=3,4$ and $N_x=5$.
+Moreover, we study the dependence of the potential $V$, \cref{eq:V} on the transversal lattice extent $N_x$ with values $N_x=3,4$ and $N_x=5$.